SueMottet/Election_Analysis/README.md

-# Election Audit Analysis - Colorado Boaod Of Elections
+# Election Audit Analysis - Colorado Board Of Elections

 ## Project Overview
 This project is to perform data analysis for a Colorado Board of Elections employee.
 The Colorado Board of Election data analysis project includes the following tasks for an election audit of a recent local congressional election.